terraform-module/terraform-aws-ecs-instance-profile/examples/README.md

 2. Serves as the test infrastructure for CI on the project.
 3. Provides a simple way to play with the Kubernetes cluster you create.

-## IAM Permissions

-You can see the minimum IAM Permissions required (WORK in PROGRESS)